shidel/FDI/README.md

     Cannot actually install from folder, SYS transfer fails.
 This could be worked around.
 But, I'm not going to bother anytime soon.

+    If the backup process does not generate an error, corrupt backups will not be detected.
+Backup file/archive integrety is not validated.